sify21/csvtoexcel/README.md

-a stupid tool to convert csv file to excel file, because stupid Excel software made by stupid Microsoft cant do the stupid thing
+a stupid tool to convert csv file to excel file, because stupid Excel software made by stupid Microsoft cant do the stupid thing rightly.